Jennifer Lopez Shows Promise In Skimpy Crop Top & Sassy Mini Skirt With Dangerous Split While Touching Herself

 “I made myself a promise to love who I am.
 To believe in all my dreams no matter what came my way,” she proclaimed while prancing her way through the fresh promo.

-Within about half an hour of uploading JLo’s most recent post, more than 260,000 fans liked the upload while more than 1,200 followers commenting on the video.
+Within about half an hour of viewing JLo’s most recent post, more than 260,000 fans liked the upload while more than 1,200 followers commented on the video.
 Many were at a loss for words, simply posting a whole bunch of red heart and fire emoji.
 Meanwhile, some sent the global star actual words via various languages to give the star encouragement and love.

 “Today’s life is so beautiful,” said one fan who wrote her message in German.